ngres/cartelo/README.md

 # Cartelo

-Teleoperate ROS 2 robot arms using cartesian coordinate inputs in real-time.
+Teleoperate ROS 2 robot arms using cartesian coordinate inputs from 3D trackers (VR controllers, smartphones, etc.).

+> [!WARNING]
+> This project is still under construction 🚧
+> My goal is to create a LeRobot fine tuning dataset using an UR12e arm and a HTC Vive controller.
+If you are interested in combining LeRobot with ROS 2 check out [LeROS2](https://github.com/Nico0302/leros2).

+## HTC VIVE <> SO-101 Setup

 ```bash
 sudo curl -fsSL https://raw.githubusercontent.com/cntools/libsurvive/master/useful_files/81-vive.rules \